-The section is aimed at giving simple recommendations for optimizing your lifestyle in order to prevent or help treat cardiometabolic disease which includes atherersclerotic cardiovascular disease (plaques in arteries of your heart, brain, or elsewhere in your body), diabetes or pre-diabetes (the dysfunctional sugar metabolism from insulin resistance or glucose intolerance), and the most common underlying culprit to all of this, visceral fat (the fat in your belly which wreaks havoc on your hormones, blood pressure, blood sugar, cholesterol or lipids, and risk of atherosclerotic disease).
+The section is aimed at giving simple recommendations for optimizing your lifestyle in order to prevent or help treat obesity-relacted (adiposity-based) cardiometabolic disease which includes atherersclerotic cardiovascular disease (plaques in arteries of your heart, brain, or elsewhere in your body), diabetes or pre-diabetes (the dysfunctional sugar metabolism from insulin resistance or glucose intolerance), and the most common underlying culprit to all of this, visceral fat (the fat in your belly which wreaks havoc on your hormones, blood pressure, blood sugar, cholesterol or lipids, and risk of atherosclerotic disease).

-Stay tuned for more education on these diseases and more detailed explanations of our recommendations.
 For starters, check out my “War on Obesity & Diabetes,” along with our diet and exercise sections for specific tips.

-For now, I will give an overview of my basic recommendations to almost every patient I see who has any risk for the above diseases and while all specific recommendations are individualized, the concepts of taking small steps toward optimizing your lifestyle can be very simple.
+This section will give an overview of my basic recommendations to almost every patient I see who has any risk for the above diseases and while all specific recommendations are individualized, the concepts of taking small steps toward optimizing your lifestyle can be very simple.

 After assessing every patient’s current activity level, we start trying to add in a daily routine of exercise and increasing what is known as “non-exercise activity thermogenesis” or NEAT.
 NEAT is just all the activity performed throughout the day which includes standing, walking, using the stairs, cleaning, gardening, and many other aspects of daily life.
 Stay active!
 We encourage starting low/slow with daily walks, perhaps pre or post meal walks, and hopefully building up into some higher intensity aerobic exercise.
 We are strong believers that resistance training is as or more important the aerobic exercise and if performed correctly can actually be aerobic.
 I spend much time trying to convince patients of all ages and sex that the benefits of resistance training are well worth putting in the effort, and it really does not need to be more than simple exercises.
 Check out our exercise section for more advice and details on specifics and stay tuned for more detailed explanations and advice.